Family Handbook

 iii) children awaiting transfers to/from another DTMS/DCC location

-iv) our City Place location must give priority placement to City Place residences east of Spadina
+iv) our City Place campus must give priority placement to City Place residences east of Spadina

 Relevant information required for our wait list includes: